Jenna-Ma/DMAC/README.md

 # <font size=6>DMAC</font>
-This repository contains data and code for the paper
+This repository contains data and code for the paper 《Robust Multi-agent Communication Based on Decentralization-Oriented Adversarial Training》

 # Overview